chromeos/chromeos.dev/pages/en/publish/pwa-in-play.md

 You can now release your app to the Play Store!
 We recommend first releasing to a [testing track](https://support.google.com/googleplay/android-developer/answer/9845334?authuser=1&authuser=1&visit_id=637556446686565231-2880420394&rd=1) with a trusted testers list to validate the app works as expected.

 !!! aside.message--note
-**Note:** We do not recommend the paid app option for PWAs published on Google Play Store.
+**Note:** We do not recommend the paid app option for PWAs published on Google Play.
 The installed PWA needs to be accessible from the user’s browser and the only means for determining if a navigation comes from a Play installed app are reliant on client-side checks and may not fire for every navigation.
-Because of this, there’s no secure way of limiting access in the same way that other paid apps can, so we instead recommend monetizing through in-app purchases and/or subscriptions.
+Because of this, there’s no secure way of limiting access in the same way that other paid apps can, so we instead recommend [monetizing through in-app purchases and/or subscriptions](/{{locale.code}}/publish/pwa-play-billing).
 !!!

 ### List a PWA for Chrome OS and a platform specific Android app under one listing